The third section of an insects body, behind the head and thorax.

 To search for food.

-A colourless, irritating substance squirted by ants in defence.
+A colorless, irritating substance squirted by ants in defence.

 Part of an animal that has been preserved in rock.